helloflask/bootstrap-flask/docs/macros.rst

                       or ``row``
     :param col_class_default: The default class to apply to the div that represents a column if nothing more specific is said for the div column of the rendered field.
-    :param col_class_dict: A dictionary, mapping field.id to a class definition that should be applied to the div column that contains the field.
+    :param col_class_dict: A dictionary, mapping field.name to a class definition that should be applied to the div column that contains the field.